-For us Laburnum Cottage is one of the finest holiday homes in the Lake District, ticking all the boxes for the ideal place to stay; the right location, wonderful surrounds, magnificent views, delightful architecture, a stylish and comfortable contemporary interior design, along with gardens in which to relax, good local amenities and the cherry on the cake a super Gym Room, all combining to make the perfect holiday accommodation.
+For us Laburnum Cottage is one of the finest holiday homes in the Lake District, ticking all the boxes for the ideal place to stay; the right location (200yds from the lake), wonderful surrounds, magnificent views, delightful architecture, a stylish and comfortable contemporary interior design, along with gardens in which to relax, good local amenities and the cherry on the cake a super Gym Room, all combining to make the perfect holiday accommodation.

 The nearest pub is about 300 yards down through the garden gate and field by footpath with the village just beyond offering a variety of shops, cafes and inns.
 The lake offers boating and steamboat trips, and over on the east shore one of the finest walks in the Lake District up to Howtown – see our location guide below.
 From the far end of the grounds a discrete track leads to one of the footpaths taking you all the way to the summit of Hellvelyn one of our most famous and iconic mountains.

 Owners Stephen and Lynn Dixon have invested huge amounts of time, energy, love and imagination in renovating and refurbishing this traditional Lake District cottage, where a keen desire to please their guests has resulted in a chic holiday home, perfect for family holidays, or as a very special romantic retreat for honeymoons, anniversaries and grand gestures.